+Secrets.

 Selfjudgment.
 Luke xix.
-22.

-thou wicked servant.
-The Holy Ghost is in this life the Representative of Christ's judicial function; and He makes the sinner condemn himself in the conviction of sin which is the voluntary acceptance of the justice of the sentence.
-We may refer also to St. Paul's memorable words: If we would judge ourselves, we should 1 Cor. xi.
-31. not be judged.
+1. Hence all the judged will be in a certain sense their own judges.
+Our Lord lays stress upon this in the parables of the Talents and the Pounds: Out of thine own mouth will I judge thee, thou wicked servant.
+The Holy Ghost is in this life the representative of Christ's judicial function; and He makes the sinner condemn himself in the conviction of sin which is the voluntary acceptance of the justice of the sentence.
+We may refer also to St. Paul's memorable words: If we would judge ourselves, we should not be judged.
 This principle, applied to the Lord's Supper, is of general application: we may have boldness in the day of judgment.

+1 Cor. xi.
 1 John iv.
-17.